Skip to main content

 function getOrSetAnonymousID(request, response) {

-let anonymousID = request.cookies['ANONYMOUS-USER-ID'];
+let anonymousID = request.cookies["ANONYMOUS-USER-ID"];

 if (!anonymousID) {

-anonymousID = `anon-${uuid().substr(0, 5)}`;
+anonymousID = `anon-${uuid().slice(0, 5)}`;

 }

-response.cookie('ANONYMOUS-USER-ID', anonymousID, {
+response.cookie("ANONYMOUS-USER-ID", anonymousID, {

 expires: new Date(Date.now() + TIME_45_DAYS),